 Lets get to the facts, there are certain foods that are cheaper than others, and those are the foods I’m going to tell you about today.
 Start incorporating these cheap healthy foods into your meal plan, and see your grocery bill decrease.

 Instead of adding multiple expensive ingredients to make a meal, add 1 (if you must), and use these healthy options to build a delicious meal.
 I promise this works, and you’ll be feeding your family healthier too!

 If you and your family can tolerate grains, then incorporate them into your meal plan more.
-We absolutely love each all of these grains, and eat mostly gluten-free because my husband and I have a sensitivity to wheat, except in sourdough bread.
-Eating these cheap healthy foods everyday and they definitely keep our grocery budget lower.
+We absolutely love all of these grains, and eat mostly gluten-free because my husband and I have a sensitivity to wheat, except in sourdough bread.
+Eat these cheap healthy foods everyday and they will definitely help you when you’re on a budget.

 - Rice (White and Brown)

 The cheapest prices for these products are typically found in the bulk section at local grocery stores, typically Winco, Sprouts, and Whole Foods.
 You can include PASTA on that list too, but be cautious of the prices.